rasteroid/rootbeer1/README.md

 #Rootbeer

 The Rootbeer GPU Compiler lets you use GPUs from within Java.
-It allows you to use almost anything from Java on the GPU:

-  1. Composite objects with methods and fields
-  2. Static and instance methods and fields
-  3. Arrays of primitive and reference types of any dimension.
+It is different than other Java/GPU solutions in that it is tailored for advanced usage to get the best raw performance.

 ROOTBEER IS PRE-PRODUCTION BETA.
-IF ROOTBEER WORKS FOR YOU, PLEASE LET ME KNOW AT PCPRATTS@TRIFORT.ORG
+IF ROOTBEER WORKS FOR YOU, PLEASE LET ME KNOW.

-Be aware that you should not expect to get a speedup using a GPU by doing something simple like multiplying each element in an array by a scalar.
-Serialization time is a large bottleneck and usually you need an algorithm that is O(n^2) to O(n^3) per O(n) elements of data.
+To get a speedup using rootbeer you need to have a simple kernel that does not call method after method of library code and O(N) computation for O(1) data element that is copied to the GPU.

-GPU PROGRAMMING IS NOT EASY, EVEN WITH ROOTBEER.
-EXPECT TO SPEND A MONTH OPTIMIZING TRIVIAL EXAMPLES.
+GPU PROGRAMMING IS HARD.
+EXPECT TO PRODUCE 3-5 LINES OF CODE PER HOUR IN THIS ENVIRONMENT.

-FEEL FREE TO EMAIL ME FOR DISCUSSIONS BEFORE ATTEMPTING TO USE ROOTBEER

-An experienced GPU developer will look at existing code and find places where control can be transfered to the GPU.
-Optimal performance in an application will have places with serial code and places with parallel code on the GPU.
-At each place that a cut can be made to transfer control to the GPU, the job needs to be sized for the GPU.

 For the best performance, you should be using shared memory (NVIDIA term).
-The shared memory is basically a software managed cache.
+The shared memory is a software managed cache.
 You want to have more threads per block, but this often requires using more shared memory.
-If you see the [CUDA Occupancy Calculator](http://developer.download.nvidia.com/compute/cuda/CUDA_Occupancy_calculator.xls) you can see that for best occupancy you will want more threads and less shared memory.
+Look at the [CUDA Occupancy Calculator](http://developer.download.nvidia.com/compute/cuda/CUDA_Occupancy_calculator.xls) and you will see that for best occupancy you will want more threads and less shared memory.
 There is a tradeoff between thread count, shared memory size and register count.
 All of these are configurable using Rootbeer.

+For examples such as the global synchronization primitive, you need explicit control over fine-grained GPU setup and Rootbeer is the only system to date that can run a global sync without deadlock.
+Using this primitive with an HMM Learning example gave 102x speedup over a sinle core CPU using a single Tesla C2050.
+This example had O(N^2T) time complexity where N is the number of states and T is the number of signal samples.

 ## Programming
 <b>Kernel Interface:</b> Your code that will run on the GPU will implement the Kernel interface.